Nostell Priory's Barometer and its 'very neat case': 1768 - 1770

-Tulipwood, softwood, oak, lime, ebonised hardwood, brass, iron, mercury and glass
+Tulipwood, softwood, oak, limewood, ebonised hardwood, brass, steel, iron, mercury, ivory, glass, gilding, silvering

 Place of origin